dagoch/vrixd_examples/README.md

-# Examples of Prototyping Physical Interactions with VR
+# Prototyping Physical Interactions with VR

 Code samples for a quick and easy approach to prototyping physical interactions with mobile VR.